telecomcraft/homelabs/docs/labs/networks/general/exploring-subnets-broadcast-domains-and-bridges-in-proxmox.md

 ## Step 3: Dipping Our Toes into Bridging Details

 Recall the differences between hubs and switches.
 Hubs broadcast all frames out to all connected hosts, and not those destined for the broadcast address.
+All connected hosts are also in the same collision domain, causing packets to collide when hosts attempt to communicate at the same time.

 Switches, however, can enable unicast communication between hosts while limiting broadcasts to all hosts.
+Each port on a switch is a separate collision domain, as well, preventing packet transmissions among hosts from interfering with each other.

 What about our Linux bridge?
-In an earlier lab I stated bridges are basically switches.
+In an earlier lab I stated bridges are basically switches, especially in eliminating the impact of collision domains, but they share other characteristics, too.
 Let's make some more changes to our network to experiment with the impact of bridges on subnets and broadcast domains.

 The first thing we need to do is create another Linux bridge on our Proxmox
 hypervisor: